-Leverage Risk: Using derivatives like futures, options and swaps to increase the Fund's combined long and short position exposure creates leverage, which can amplify the effects of market volatility on the Fund's share price and make the Fund's returns more volatile.
+Leverage Risk: Using derivatives like commodity futures and options to increase the Fund's combined long and short position exposure creates leverage, which can amplify the effects of market volatility on the Fund's share price and make the Fund's returns more volatile.
 The use of leverage may cause the Fund to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations.
 The use of leverage may also cause the Fund to have higher expenses than those of mutual funds that do not use such techniques.

-Limited History of Operations Risk: The Fund is a new mutual fund and has a limited history of operation.
-Mutual funds and their advisers are subject to restrictions and limitations imposed by the 1940 Act and the Code that do not apply to an adviser's management of individual and institutional accounts.
+Limited History of Operations Risk: The Fund has a limited history of operation.
+In addition, the Adviser has limited experience managing a mutual fund.
+Mutual funds and their advisers are subject to restrictions and limitations imposed by the 1940 Act and the Internal Revenue Code that do not apply to an adviser's management of individual and institutional accounts.
 As a result, investors cannot judge the Adviser by a mutual fund-specific track record and it may not achieve its intended result in managing the Fund.